Back to blog

 • In 2023, Denver City Council decriminalized jaywalking

-The DSP Coalition has also gone through several changes over the years, including a merger of the DSP Coalition with the Vision Zero Coalition (which included many of the same member organizations), and the merger of DSP founding members Bicycle Colorado, WalkDenver, and BikeDenver to form the DSP as a fully-staffed division of Bicycle Colorado.
-Our Coalition partners are still essential to our success, and we hope your organization will join us in advocating for the cultural and systemic changes necessary to reduce our city’s unsustainable dependence on cars and to design communities that put people first.
+The DSP coalition has also gone through several changes over the years, including a merger of the DSP coalition with the Vision Zero coalition (which included many of the same member organizations), and the merger of DSP founding members Bicycle Colorado, WalkDenver, and BikeDenver to form DSP as a fully-staffed division of Bicycle Colorado.
+Our coalition partners are still essential to our success, and we hope your organization will join us in advocating for the cultural and systemic changes necessary to reduce our city’s unsustainable dependence on cars and to design communities that put people first.

 ×